CameronLofy/Primality-and-Factorization/README.md

 ## Instructions ##

-The framework you have been given has everything you need to finish this exam.
+The framework you have been given has everything you need to finish this lab10.
 You will need to implement all of the functions that haven't been implemented yet and verify that they work using the provided tests.

 Your inventory system will be stored using a singly linked list.
 This means that adding an item to the inventory should be done in constant time.
 An abstract representation of inventory can be seen in the image below.